|

 the number of levels alpha supported by the device.

-specifies the relative offset within the
+The scanlength specifies the relative offset within the

 array between the corresponding pixels of consecutive rows.
 In order to